Fox's Book of Martyrs

 not attempt to describe.
 Mr. Judson crawled to the door of the prison-for I was

-never allowed to enter-gave me some directions
+never allowed to enter-gave me some directions relative to his release; but

-relative to his release; but before we could make any arrangement, I was
+before we could make any arrangement, I was ordered to depart, by those

-could not endure to see us enjoy the poor consolation
+iron-hearted jailers, who could not endure to see us enjoy the poor consolation

 of meeting in that miserable place.
 In vain I pleaded the order of the governor